TracyMichael/Module-Challenge-4/README.md

 ## Installation Guide

 This app will not work without the proper technologies listed above.
-To ensure you have the applicable tools please install the requirements for the Loan Qualifying Application using the text file in the loan_qualifier_app folder as follows:
+To ensure you have the applicable tools please install the requirements for the Risk Return Analysis Application using the text file in the Module-Challenge-4 folder as follows:

 In The Terminal Run: